SerhiiDolhopolov/rossmann_offline_markets/README.md

 ## Database Schema
 The schema was created at [chartdb.io](https://chartdb.io/).

-**Products** and **Categories** are cached tables for General OLTP DB
+**Products** and **Categories** are cache tables for the General OLTP DB.

 ![Local OLTP Schema](images/local_db.png)

 ## Kafka consumer
-Kafka consumer is implemented via an async version - aiokafka.
-Kafka consumes messages from topics with update product/category info.
+The Kafka consumer is implemented using the async version - aiokafka.
+Kafka consumes messages from topics with updated product/category info.
 Data modification occurs through the upsert strategy.
-Aiokafka hasn't included reconnect mechanism, so it was realesed.
+Aiokafka does not include a reconnect mechanism, so it was implemented separately.

 ## Kafka producer
-Kafka consumer is implemented via aiokafka too.
-Kafka producer send messages about product quantity with some interval.
+The Kafka producer is also implemented via aiokafka.
+The Kafka producer sends messages about product quantity at regular intervals.

 ## Getting Started
 **To start:**